 AMEX has since gone full into issuing credit cards, while the original four cards are still charge cards that need to be paid in full every month.

 Over the years, AMEX forgot about the Optima card.
-Including those of us who upgraded to the Platinum version of the card (Not to mention that for a while, they didn’t even bother to update the image of the card on the payment emails, leaving an “image not found” icon in its place).
+Including those of us who upgraded to the Platinum version of the card, which earns Membership Rewards points.
+(Not to mention that for a while, they didn’t even bother to update the image of the card on the payment emails, leaving an “image not found” icon in its place).
 AMEX did find a use for the Optima card in its portfolio.
 It’s now called AMEX’s “second chance” card, or the one card they’ll offer to customers who defaulted on their accounts but have since repaid their debts to the company.
-It’s the OTHER invite-only card AMEX has, but it’s the polar opposite to the Centurion card.
+It’s the OTHER invite-only card AMEX has, but it’s the polar opposite of the Centurion card.

 Do I mind having a card held mainly by people rebuilding their credit after making some financial missteps?
 Not at all.
 The Optima Platinum has no annual fee and since I have other AMEX cards that earn Membership Rewards, I earn 1 point per dollar on all charges put on the card.